litesam/bloggy/src/posts/6-FastIO.md

 }
 ```

-**P.S.** Sorry for not having any benchmarking over this, but this was something that I found later on by solving many Competitive programming problems thinking and obsessing that my brute force solution was problem(which probably would've been) but on the bright side, it does had a certain ring over time complexity issues, if you looked at the code you can still find that it is just a fancy way of writing `BufferedReader`.
+**P.S.** Sorry for not having any benchmarking results over this, but this was something that I found later on by solving many Competitive programming problems thinking and obsessing that my brute force solution was problem(which probably would've been) but on the bright side, it does had a certain ring over time complexity issues, if you looked at the code you can still find that it is just a fancy way of writing `BufferedReader`.